-· Recoverable amounts of property, plant and equipment, goodwill, intangible assets, and investments in associates measured through impairment tests (Note 10.
+• Recoverable amounts of property, plant and equipment, goodwill, intangible assets, and investments accounted for using the equity method measured through impairment tests (Note 10.
 Property, plant and equipment, Note 11.
 Goodwill and intangible assets, and Note 12.
 Investments accounted for using the equity method)

-In impairment tests of property, plant and equipment, goodwill, intangible assets, and investments in associates, after identifying the related cash-generating units, their recoverable amount is recognized as the higher of the fair value less costs to sell or the value in use of the cash-generating units.
+In impairment tests of property, plant and equipment, goodwill, intangible assets, and investments accounted for using the equity method, after identifying the related cash-generating units, their recoverable amount is recognized as the higher of the fair value less costs to sell or the value in use of the cash-generating units.
 Changes in uncertain future economic conditions may affect assumptions used to calculate the fair value less costs to sell or assumptions of expected future cash flows that will result from the period of use and subsequent disposal of cash-generating units and discount rates, which underlie the calculation of value in use.
-Accordingly, there are risks that such changes could result in material adjustments to the impairment losses of property, plant and equipment, goodwill, intangible assets, and investments in associates in the future accounting periods.
+Accordingly, there are risks that such changes could result in material adjustments to the impairment losses of property, plant and equipment, goodwill, intangible assets,

-• Measurement of provisions (Note 19.
+Measurement of provisions (Note 19.
 Provisions)